EgoRomanoff/i-must-do-react/README.md

 * searching tasks by name;
 * setting the task completion status (*waiting, in progress, complete*)
 * dragging the border between the task list and the view & edit form
+* counting the total number of tasks and each type of tasks separately